chrisbanes/ActionBar-PullToRefresh/Customisation.md

  * `headerOutAnimation`: The animation resource which is used when the header view is hidden.
  * `refreshScrollDistance`: The vertical distance (percentage of the scrollable view height) that the user needs to scroll for a refresh to start.
  * `refreshOnUp`: Whether to wait to start the refresh until when the user has lifted their finger.
+ * `refreshMinimize`: Whether to minimize the header so that the Action Bar isn't hidden for a long refresh.
+ * `refreshMinimizeDelay`: The delay after a refresh starts after which the header should be minimized.

 ### HeaderTransformers
 HeaderTransformers are responsible for updating the header view to match the current state.
 If you do not provide a HeaderTransformer, there is a default implementation created for you called `DefaultHeaderTransformer`.
 This default implementation is what provides the default behaviour (growing progress bar, etc).